Taming-the-BEAST/FBD-tutorial/README.md

 \end{figure}

-\bigskip
-\subsection{Creating the Analysis File with BEAUti}
+## Creating the Analysis File with BEAUti

 Creating a properly-formatted BEAST XML file from scratch is not a simple task.
 However, BEAUti provides a simple way to navigate the various elements specific to the BEAST XML format.

-\begin{framed}
-Begin by executing the BEAUti program
+>Begin by executing the BEAUti program.
-\end{framed}
-Be sure that this is the version that came from the BEAST 2 download from: \href{http://beast2.org/}{http://beast2.org}.
-For Mac OSX and Windows, you can do this by double clicking on the application.
-For Unix systems (including Mac OSX), it is convenient to add the entire \cl{BEAST/bin} directory to your path.

-\bigskip
-\subsubsection{Install BEAST 2 Plug-Ins}
+## Install BEAST2 packages

 Next, we have to install the BEAST 2 packages (also called ``plug-ins'' or ``add-ons'') that are needed for this analysis.
-The packages that we will use called \mi{SA} and \mi{ORC}.
+The packages that we will use called **SA** and **ORC**.
-\begin{framed}
-Open the \mi{BEAST 2 Package Manager} by navigating to \mi{File\textrightarrow Manage Packages} in the menu.
-[Figure \ref{packageManage}]
-\end{framed}

-In the package manager, you can install all of the available plug-ins for BEAST 2.
-These include a number of packages for analyses such as species delimitation (DISSECT, STACEY), population dynamics (MASTER), the phylodynamics of infectious disease (BDSKY, phylodynamics), etc.
-\begin{framed}
-Install the \mi{SA} package by selecting it and clicking the \mi{Install/Upgrade} button.
-Do the same for the \mi{ORC} package.
-[Figure \ref{packageManage}]
+>Open the **Package Manager** by navigating to **File > Manage Packages** in the menu.
+Install the **SA** package by selecting it and clicking the **Install/Upgrade** button.
+Do the same for the **ORC** package.
-\end{framed}

 \begin{figure}[h!]
 \centering